Cellivar/3d-printing/notes/cetus2/README.md

     * Octoprint support was also promised and isn't available yet.
 [A tweet mentions support in 2021](https://twitter.com/TiertimeCorp/status/1435913995987292168) and there has been no follow-up.
     * Third party gcode support is mentioned and hasn't really shipped.
 [What is documented is pretty old](https://support.tiertime.com/hc/en-us/articles/360001465934-Printing-with-Gcodes) and missing some useful commands.

-## The low-spec version
+### The low-spec version

-Originally the Kickstarter had an option for a basic low spec
+Originally the Kickstarter had an option for a basic low spec version, which was removed to avoid the complexity of having lower quality components in stock to build them.

 ## Official add-ons

 ### Filament Monitoring

+See the [separate notes page](filament_sensor.md) on the filament monitor.

 This came with the deluxe package (which I got) and is a small metal box that fits on the back of the Z axis metal frame.
 It includes both microswitches and hall-effect filament motion sensors.